 The Unanue scholarships for M.P.A. students are made possible through a generous endowment from Joseph and Carmen Ana Unanue.
 Learn more »

 Seton Hall Graduate Assistantships

-While these positions are extremely competitive, MPA students have a strong track record of applying for and getting a graduate assistantship on campus.
+While these positions are extremely competitive, M.P.A. students have a strong track record of applying for and getting a graduate assistantship on campus.
 Each year the department provides a list of our top incoming students to the Provost’s office to be considered for open GA positions.
-For a list of current MPA students holding GA positions around campus please click here.

-- Visit the GA database early and often.
+- Visit the GA listing early and often.
 New positions regularly open up and you want to be first in line.